What is Dry Needling?

 3. Modulating Pain Signals: The needle insertion can disrupt pain signals being sent to the brain and may stimulate the release of endorphins, the body’s natural pain relievers.

-Once your therapist locates a trigger point, they’ll insert a needle through your skin directly into it.
+Once your practitioner locates a trigger point, they’ll insert a needle through your skin directly into it.
 They might move the needle slightly to elicit a twitch response, indicating the muscle is reacting positively to the treatment.

 Some people feel improvement in their pain and mobility almost immediately after a dry needling session, while others may require multiple sessions for optimal results.